bhauman/lein-figwheel/sidecar/README.md

-# Fighweel Sidecar
+# Figwheel Sidecar

 __The following currently assumes familiarity with Figwheel and its function__

 Let's start with a sketch of how we can use the components in Figwheel Sidecar.

-First let's create a `figwheel.edn` configuration file in the root of our project.
+First let's use a new means configuration and create a `figwheel.edn` file in the root directory of our project.

 ```clojure
 {